fohrloop/wakepy/docs/source/modes.md

 ## General questions
 **What if the process holding the lock dies?**: The lock is automatically removed.

 **How to use wakepy in tests / CI**: One problem with tests and/or CI systems is that many times the environment is different, and preventing system going to sleep works differently there.
-To fake a successful inhibit lock in tests, you may set an environment variable: `WAKEPY_FAKE_SUCCESS` to `yes`.
+To fake a successful inhibit lock in tests, you may set an environment variable: [`WAKEPY_FAKE_SUCCESS`](#WAKEPY_FAKE_SUCCESS) to a truthy value like `1`.